For Headliner Highlight 21, we hear from Adrian Brady-Cesana of The CXChronicles Podcast.

-Number One: Super-duper high quality podcasts.
+Number One: Super-duper high-quality podcasts.
 It doesn’t matter.
-If you’ve got really great podcast hosts and guests, if you’ve got awesome content you can learn from it and it’s audible and it’s clear and it’s good enough to where you can listen in the car for thirty minutes when you’re going to the grocery store to pick up stuff and head home, that is the most important thing I think people constantly misstep when starting a podcast.
+If you’ve got really great podcast hosts and guests, if you’ve got awesome content, you can learn from it, and it’s audible, and it’s clear.
+It’s good enough to where you can listen in the car for thirty minutes when you’re going to the grocery store to pick up stuff and head home.
+That is the most important thing I think people constantly misstep when starting a podcast.

 If someone was to only listen to one episode of yours, which one would you send?

-So when I started off, I would have to get anybody that I could to get on the show.
+So when I started, I would get anybody I could to get on the show.
 Now, different ball game.
-I’ve got these incredible business leaders from all across the country and all across the world frankly, or I’ve got these incredible authors that have New York Times best selling books reaching out to me saying, “Hey, we wanna come on your show and talk.”
+I’ve got these incredible business leaders from all across the country and all across the world frankly, or I’ve got these incredible authors that have New York Times best-selling books reaching out to me saying, “Hey, we wanna come on your show and talk.”